tuckerweibell/recipe/src/components/EzCard/EzCard.md

 * Position calls-to-action for next steps at the bottom of the card, and use the space in the top right for optional actions.
 * Use [Card Sections](#card-with-sections) for related but distinct content.
 Multiple sections can help break up complicated concepts to make them easier to scan.
 * Optionally use a heading to help identify the contents of the card at-a-glance.
+* Cards with accents should be used sparingly.

 Cards should not: